jacksonopp/astro-joppdotdev/src/content/blog/humor.md

 ---
 layout: ../../layouts/BlogPost.astro
 title: The Power of Humor in UX Design
-slug: humor
+oneword: humor
+summary: How does incorporating humor in UX design enhance user engagement, create positive emotional connections, and increase conversions?
+Examples and tips on how to effectively incorporate humor in your own designs.
+published: 03/24/2023
 ---

 # The Power of Humor in UX Design

-As user experience (UX) designers, we strive to create products that are not only functional and usable but also engaging and delightful.
+As user experience (UX) designers and developers, we strive to create products that are not only functional and usable but also engaging and delightful.
 One way to achieve this is through the use of humor.
 Incorporating humor into UX design can not only entertain and amuse users but also make them feel more positive about the product and more likely to engage with it.

 ## Benefits of Humor in UX Design

 According to research, humor can have several benefits for users, including:

 > Humor engages the user, it makes them feel good, and it can be used to signal that you understand their needs.
-> <br /><cite>-- Paul Boag, UX Designer and author</cite>

 Some specific benefits of incorporating humor into UX design include: